Mike Delfino: Backstory

-Michael "Mike" Delfino was born in 1966 as the second child of Adele and Nick Delfino.
+Michael "Mike" Delfino was born on January 25, 1966 in Texas as the second child of Adele and Nick Delfino.
 He was engaged to Deirdre Taylor.
 He was very popular in high school until his father was arrested and sent to prison for murdering a coworker.
-Afterwards, his maternal grandfather raised him and Adele.
+Afterwards, his maternal grandfather and mother raised him.
 During this time, Mike fell into drug addiction and killed a police officer in self-defense while protecting a woman.
 In 1987, he was sentenced to 66 months in a Kansas prison.
-In September 1988, his girlfriend Deirdre visited him in prison and they had a conjugal visit, during which she became pregnant with a son, Dana.
+In September 1988, his girlfriend Deirdre visited him in prison where they had a conjugal visit, during which she became pregnant with a son, Dana.
 Deirdre later lied to him that she carried out the abortion and then disappeared from his life.
 In 1992, he moved to Los Angeles and got married.
 The woman died in 2003.
-They had no children but left him a dog named Bongo.
-He came to Fairview because there were nightmares.
-He was hired by Deirdre's father as a private investigator to find out what happened with Deirdre.
+They had no children but she left him a dog named Bongo.
+He came to Fairview and was hired by Deirdre's father as a private investigator to find out what happened to Deirdre.

 Season 1

 Mike moves into 4356 Wisteria Lane, renting the Simms' house, and poses as the friendly neighborhood plumber.
 He is quietly searching for his missing ex-girlfriend (Deirdre Taylor), and during this time, begins a relationship with Susan Mayer.
-Her father, Noah, wants to know what had happened to her before he died.
-Deirdre's remains are inside Zach's toy chest, and are buried under the family pool.
-After Mary Alice commits suicide, Paul Young excavates the toy chest out of the pool, wraps it, and tapes it up, and drives away with it to throw it in a body of water, though it is eventually recovered by the police.
-The police are able to trace it to Paul as the maker kept a list of all clients he had done work for.
-Zach steps in and falsely claims the chest was damaged by him and thrown away when he was a child.
-Zach later believes Paul has lied to him about his memories of the chest and the private investigator who tried to take Zach away when he was a young child but Paul convinces him he didn't.

 In the interim, Paul also murders Martha Huber in a fit of rage after finding out that she was responsible for blackmailing Mary Alice, and tries to pin the murder on Mike.
-Susan temporarily breaks up with Mike when she finds out about his prison time, but reconciles with him after meeting with Kendra and Noah, and learning the truth from them.
+Susan temporarily breaks up with Mike when she finds out about his prison time but reconciles with him after meeting with Kendra and Noah, and learning the truth from them.

-Mike eventually determines Paul's connection to Deirdre's murder.
+Mike eventually determines Paul's connection to Deirdre's murder, as revealed in the finale, "One Wonderful Day".
 He takes Paul hostage, and contemplates killing him, reconsidering when Paul reveals the whole truth about what happened, and realizes that Zach is his biological son.
 Meanwhile, Zach has taken Susan hostage because he has just found out about the kidnapping.